-A Citizen Science Survey of Cheetahs & Leopards in Etosha National Park
+A Citizen Science Survey of Cheetah and Leopard in Etosha

 In the realm of wildlife conservation and management, accurately estimating species population sizes and structures is essential.
 This is particularly crucial for keystone species, such as large carnivores, as they play a pivotal role in ecosystems due to their position at the top of the food chain.
 Comprehending carnivore ecology, behaviour, and population dynamics within protected areas is especially pertinent to conservation efforts.
 It also enhances our ability to mitigate conflicts with human populations residing in the surrounding areas of these areas.

-Reliable population estimates for lions, spotted hyaenas, cheetahs and leopards in Namibia’s flagship Etosha National Park, are still lacking.
-This recognition called the Greater Etosha Carnivore Programme into life; a collaboration between Ongava Research Centre, the Etosha Ecological Institute and others, to try and address this knowledge gap by conducting large-scale surveys in the Park in 2024.
+Reliable population estimates for lions, spotted hyenas, cheetahs and leopards in Namibia’s flagship Etosha National Park, are still lacking.
+This called the Greater Etosha Carnivore Programme into life.

-We call on all visitors to Etosha to share their photographs of cheetah and leopard with us
+share Your photographs of cheetah and leopard with us

 SUBMIT your sighting